-Figure 4 illustrates the result of the Mantel test applied on MSA and the Pairwise Sequence Alignment (PWA) which includes both the Smith Waterman Gotoh (SWG) and Needle-Wunsch (NW).
-Using longer sequences (dataset 1) consistently resulted in higher correlations between the reference distance matrix and either of the pairwise alignment techniques.
-However, both the SWG and the NW pairwise alignment methods gave comparable correlation values for dataset 1 and for shorter sequences (dataset 2).
+(c) Correlation between the distances generated in 3D space and RAxML on 599nts dataset optimized with 454 sequences from Mantel test pairwise alignment methods gave comparable correlation values for dataset 1 and for shorter sequences (dataset 2).
 The very high correlations between the RAxML reference matrix and the MSA distance matrix used for MDS cluster visualization regardless of sequence length are expected because the input alignment is identical for both matrices and only the distance calculation method is different.
 Using pairwise alignments for the same datasets resulted in lower correlations with the RAxML reference matrix, although they still provided a reasonably good fit.